Fuck, I'm cold.

 And it's a July afternoon in New York City.

 I've just ducked into a soup place on forty-ninth, one of the few places still open and serving.
 A lot of places have closed down.
 From what I gather, it's like that everywhere.
 It's not just restaurants and shops, but entire cities that are dark and derelict: All of civilization has been abandoned.
 All hope... abandoned.
 Everything human is coming to an end.

 A couple weeks ago I placed a call to my boss.
 I told him there would be "no environmental impact" to the project.
 That was my final report -- that one call.
 That was all anyone wanted to know.
 Since then I've had the occasional flicker of doubt about that call, and the report I made.

 But something always reassures me, when doubt sets in, that my report was correct and justified.
-Just before I got in the door to this soup joint, for instance, I heard a guy telling his girlfriend that things couldn't get much worse, because "even if we never see the sun again, we still have the light of the moon."
+As I was coming through the door to this soup joint, for instance, I heard a guy telling his girlfriend that things couldn't get much worse, because "even if we never see the sun again, we still have the light of the moon."